Monica Culen

 Monica Culen is an Austrian founder and advocate for humanitarian causes.
-She is the co-founder and chief executive officer of Red Noses Clowndoctors International, the world's largest healthcare clowning organisation.
 In 1991, Culen helped create one of the first European hospital clown organisations.
+In 1994 she founded RED NOSES in Austria, developing during 30 years a professional Healthcare Clown Program and escalating it internationally to 11 more countries and worldwide Emergency Missions.
+Today RED NOSES International is the world's largest healthcare clowning organisation.

+In 2023 Culen stepped down from the Management Board and is now presiding the Board of Trustees and still serves on the boards of directors for various RED NOSES organisations.

-Since then, she founded eleven Red Noses hospital clown organisations worldwide and currently sits on the board of directors for most organisations.
-For her contributions to Austrian society, Culen has received the Silver Medal of Merit of the Republic of Austria [Silbernes Ehrenzeichen für Verdienste um die Republik Österreich] for her social services.
-She also served as chairwoman of the board for the European Federation of Hospital Clown Organisations from 2010 to 2020 and currently serves as chairwoman for the Austrian Fundraising Association, since 2004.
+Between 2004 and 2021 Culen served as President of the Austrian Fundraising Association.
+For her contributions to Austrian society, Culen has received the Golden Medal of Merit of the Republic of Austria [Goldenes Ehrenzeichen für Verdienste um die Republik Österreich] for her social services.
+She also served as chairwoman of the board for the European Federation of Hospital Clown Organisations from 2010 to 2020.

 Early life

 Monica Culen was born in Vienna on February 10, 1948.
 She is a descendant of the Fischer-Pochtler industrial family.
 She is the daughter of Marietta Fischer Pochtler and Hannes Folter.
 Culen grew up in an entrepreneurial family, getting familiar with managerial responsibilities.
 Her brother, Christian Pochtler, is now CEO and owner of the Pochtler Industrieholding and iSi Group.